- Not a substitute for professional veterinary help.

 If you’ve ever noticed your dog’s hair standing on end, you’ve seen them raise their hackles!
 Hackles on a dog are the strip of fur that runs from the neck to the base of the tail.

-Dog Hackles: Things to Know
+Dog Hackles: Things To Know

-Cause / Action | Tail | Ears | Mouth | Noise |
+| Emotion | Tail | Ears | Mouth | Action |

 Along with raised hackles, you might notice: